Martin Hewitt (actor): Life after acting

 Branching out into home inspection to help pay the bills, he opened his own company in 1993.
 "Any time my agent would call and say, 'We want you to read for this,'" he says, "I'd go, 'Man, I've got an inspection.'"
 As of 2015, Hewitt still owns his home inspection service in San Luis Obispo, California.

 "I really don't miss it," he says of his brief Hollywood heyday.
 "I've got my own company.
 I live in a great area.
 I have great kids.
 I surf every other day.
 I've got it all as far as I'm concerned."
-Still, he hasn't quite shaken the acting bug.
+Still, he has not quite shaken the acting bug.
 According to People, Hewitt learned of an industry ad asking if anyone knew where he was.
 Some filmmakers, it turned out, thought he would be perfect for a lead role in a movie about drugged-out gay prostitutes in West Hollywood.
 "It wasn't for me", he says with a laugh.
 "I politely declined."

 Personal life

 Hewitt has confirmed that he and Brooke Shields were never romantically involved, stating that they "became good friends, but we're not close."
 Shields later vouched for this in her 2014 memoir, There Was a Little Girl: The Real Story of My Mother and Me.
 "Martin and I got along well and enjoyed working with one another.
 We neither fell in love nor hated each other...All we were required to do was convince people we were in love.
 This approach freed us both up to become actual friends."

 While Hewitt was filming Crime Lords in South Africa in 1989, he met German-born flight attendant Kerstin Gneiting, whom he married in 1990.
 They divorced in 2015.
 Their two children are daughter Guinevere and son Cailean.

-Hewitt currently resides in Morro Bay, California.
+As of 2000, Hewitt resides in Morro Bay, California.